Savory and sweet, this chicken lo mein is perfect for slurping. Get ready to swear off takeout for good (or at least tonight)!

 - Quick and Easy Wonton Soup Recipe – Asian-style meat dumpling soup

 - Whisk the brown sugar into the chicken broth until it's dissolved.
-Next, whisk the soy sauce in and set it aside.
+Next, whisk the soy sauce in and sesame oil, set it aside.

 - Slice the carrots, broccoli, and onion into 2-inch pieces.
 Slice the chicken into similar-sized strips.

 - Preheat a wok with oil and sauté the chicken until it's golden brown.
 Remove the chicken from the skillet and set it aside.

 - In the same wok, sauté the onions in the chicken drippings and a bit more oil until golden brown.
 Remove the onions from the skillet and set aside.
 Next, sauté the carrots until softened, add in the broccoli, and sauté for an additional 3 minutes.
 Press the garlic into the wok.

 - Add the cooked chicken back into the wok with the veggies.
 Pour the sauce over the ingredients and simmer for about 2 minutes.